Philanthropic Due Diligence

 • Financial management: budgeting practices, transparency, internal controls, and availability of audited accounts where applicable.

 This entry-level assessment does not seek to eliminate all risk, but to ensure that philanthropic resources are entrusted to organizations capable of managing them responsibly.
-Only once this threshold is met should funding decisions be considered.
+Minimum thresholds should be proportional to the size, duration, and risk profile of the proposed funding.
+For example, a one time €25,000 project should not trigger the same due-diligence mechanisms as a multiyear core support grant.
+Only once these thresholds are met should funding decisions be considered.